Policies on IT resources

 UNH HEOA Compliance Document

-The University of New Hampshire takes copyright violations very seriously and has developed the UNH P_2_P Plan to combat the illegal use of copyrighted materials.
-The Compliance Document defines the basic requirements of the Higher Education Opportunity Act (HEOA) in regard to copyright violations.
+The University of New Hampshire takes copyright violations very seriously and has developed the a plan to combat the illegal use of copyrighted materials.
+This plan defines the basic requirements of the Higher Education Opportunity Act (HEOA) in regard to copyright violations.
+For more information, contact Information Security Services.

 UNH IT Policy on Protecting University Information During IT Equipment Transfer and Disposal: Requirements for IT equipment resale, transfer or disposal.